muturi-cyber/-CULINARY-CONNECT/README.md

 Modelling Techinques used:

 Content-Based Filtering:
-it utilizes TF-IDF or cosine similarity to recommend recipes based on ingredient overlap.
+It utilizes TF-IDF or cosine similarity to recommend recipes based on ingredient overlap.

 Collaborative Filtering:
 Leverages user item interaction matrix for personalized suggestions.